|Credit card tips

 If you've racked up debt on a high-interest credit card, transferring the balance to a card with a lower interest rate may sound like an enticing way to save cash, but it's not quite as simple as it sounds.
 Here's the scoop on nine things you need to know about balance transfers before you make the big switch.

-1. Get a new card to pay the old.
+1. Transferring isn't the same as repaying.
 When you transfer the balance from a higher-interest credit card to one with a lower interest rate, you are, in essence, paying off credit card "A" with new credit card "B." For example, if you've been paying 13 percent interest on a $2,000 debt, you'd have to make a $347 monthly payment for six months to pay off the debt.
 Transfer that $2,000 to a 0 percent card and your payments will be $334, saving $77 in interest in the process.
 "The only real, solid, definable benefit from a balance transfer is you can save money over the long haul if you pay back the previous amount you owed and you pay it at a lower interest rate, including all your costs," says Mike Sullivan, director of education for Take Charge America, a Phoenix-based nonprofit consumer credit counseling company.

-3. You can transfer other kinds of debt.
+3. You may transfer other debts, not just credit cards.
 It's not just balances from other credit cards that can be transferred.
 You may be able to move loans for cars, appliances, furniture and other monthly installment payments to a no-interest balance transfer credit card, using checks from the bank that issues the credit card.

 5. Transfer rates expire.
 A balance transfer card woos you with an extra-low annual percentage rate (APR) between 0 percent and 5 percent.
 That teaser rate, however, doesn't last forever.
-After a set period -- often a six months to a year, occasionally mo er interest rate, probably somewhere in the range of 8 percent to 18 percent -- perhaps even worse than the interest rate you were trying to get away from.
+After a set period -- often a six months to a year, occasionally more, the interest rate will increase, probably to somewhere in the range of 12 percent to 18 percent -- perhaps even worse than the interest rate you were trying to get away from.
 Make a misstep, such as letting payments lag, and your great rate will disappear and in its place will appear the higher "go-to" rate.

-6. Great transfer rates don't apply to everything.
+6. Careful with new purchases.
 Just because the balance you transferred to the new card gets a free pass with perhaps a 0 percent interest rate right now doesn't mean new purchases on the card will be interest-free too.
 Some balance transfer credit cards' rules specify that only transferred balances qualify for the lower rate, while new purchases collect interest at the regular, higher APR.
 Some cards do apply the introductory interest rate to new purchases too, but often only for the first six months.

-8. Don't expect to transfer again and again.
+8. Repeat transfer?
+Don't bet on it.
 You may think applying for a new balance transfer card when your teaser rate expires is the perfect solution to avoid ever paying interest on your credit card debt.
 Moves like that can damage your overall credit score.
 When you continue to open new low-interest accounts, but maintain high debt levels, lenders may see you as a risk, which will make it hard for you to borrow money for big-ticket items such as a home or car.

-9. You must have good credit to qualify.
+9. Good credit required to qualify.
 Zero interest balance transfer cards were widely available before the recession, but became rarer and less generous during it.
 They're now common again, but the best terms are available only to those with good or excellent credit.
 If you can qualify, and if it'll save you significant cash or help you pay off your debt sooner, it might be the way to go.